How to register for the SQE1 and SQE2 assessments.

 If you have a disability or condition that means you need support to take your SQE assessments, you can apply for reasonable adjustments (RA).

-The application and booking process for candidates requesting adjustments is different.
+The application and booking process for candidates with adjustments is different.
 You do not book your assessment online — instead, you tell us what support you need, and we'll handle your booking once everything is in place.

 1